syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Create-Project.md

    ![Choose Syncfusion Universal Windows Application from Visual Studio new project dialog via Syncfusion menu](Syncfusion-Project-Templates_images/Syncfusion_Menu_ProjectTemplate.png)

    **Option 2:**
    Choose **File -> New -> Project**.
 Opens a new dialog to create a new project.
-By filtering the project type with Syncfusion or using the **Syncfusion** keyword in the search option, you can get the templates offered by Syncfusion for UWP.
+By filtering the project type with Syncfusion® or using the **Syncfusion** keyword in the search option, you can get the templates offered by Syncfusion® for UWP.

    ![Choose Syncfusion Universal Windows Application from Visual Studio new project dialog](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates-img1-latest.png)

-   N> In Visual Studio 2017, Choose File > New > Project and navigate to Syncfusion > Windows Universal > Syncfusion Universal Windows Application.
+   N> In Visual Studio 2017, Choose File > New > Project and navigate to Syncfusion® > Windows Universal > Syncfusion Universal Windows Application.

    ![Choose Syncfusion Universal Windows Application from Visual Studio new project dialog](Syncfusion-Project-Templates_images/Syncfusion-Project-Templates-img1.jpeg)

 2. Name the **Project** and choose the destination location if required, then click **OK**.

-3. Then Project Configuration Wizard appears.
-Choose the options to configure the Syncfusion Universal Windows Application by using the following Project Configuration dialog.
+3. Then the Project Configuration Wizard appears.
+Choose the options to configure the Syncfusion® Universal Windows Application by using the following Project Configuration dialog.

    **Project configurations**